BerriAI/litellm/docs/my-website/docs/index.md

 ```

 ### Track Costs, Usage, Latency for streaming
-Use a callback function for this - more info on custom callbacks: https://docs.litellm.ai/docs/observability/custom_callback
+We use a custom callback function for this - more info on custom callbacks: https://docs.litellm.ai/docs/observability/custom_callback
+- We define a callback function to calculate cost `def track_cost_callback()`
+- In `def track_cost_callback()` we check if the stream is complete - `if "complete_streaming_response" in kwargs`
+- Use `litellm.completion_cost()` to calculate cost, once the stream is complete

 ```python
 import litellm